ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 <center> <img src="{{ site.baseurl }}/img/new_repo_eab2.png" alt="Img" style="width: 600px;"/> </center>

-__Now you can see your new repository.
+#### Now you can see your new repository.
 Click on `Upload files` and upload your filled in `Markdown` template.
-To make our tutorial the landing (home) page of the website, we have to rename it to `index.md`.
-Click on the file you just uploaded, select `Edit` and change the filename.
-Remember to include the file extension as well, e.g. `index.md`.
-Upload any images you are using in your tutorial as well.__
+Make sure you save the file as `index.md` - that will make your tutorial the landing (home) page of the website.
+Upload any images you are using in your tutorial as well.

 You are two clicks away from having a website with your tutorial!
 Now click on `Settings` and scroll down to the `GitHub pages` section - we need to enable the `GitHub pages` feature, which turns our `index.md` file into a page, i.e. website.
 Change `Source` from `None` to `master` - the master branch of our repository.
 Click on `Save`.